susom/ema_assistant/README.md

             "schedule-offsets": [0,240,480,720],
             "schedule-randomize-window": 120,
             "schedule-reminders": [5,10],
-            "schedule-close-offset": 20,  // change to duration - length of window open "schedule-length": 100
+            "schedule-close-offset": 20  // change to duration - length of window open }
-        }
     ]
 }
 ```
+This template can be used as a starting point to build configurations in the EMA Config page.

-## Processing
+### Processing

-This External Module

-In REDCap project we will have multiple events with repeating instances.
-We need to determine what action needs to be done.
-- We load all windows into memory
-- for each window we get the event where the repeating instruments reside.
-- from the schedule we get the instrument name
-e.g.
-Window: Baseline => [ baseline_arm_1 ], 4x_day => [ ema_survey ],
-Window: Month 1 =>  [ month_1 ]       , 4x_day => [ ema_survey ]

-We then need to query the ema_survey instruments in those events to determine if we need to send...
-- get all records where ema_open_ts <= now AND window is not closed...
-- we then loop through all those record-instances, sorted by record.

-We need to load the contact information for each record into memory along with any variables required to do cancel logic
-for the window...

-For each record-instance, we
- - use window name to check window kill logic against record - if kill is true, we mark invitation as cancelled and closed.
-   - returns record and instances
- - if delta is greater than window, then mark as window closed.
- - if invitation is not sent and it is less than the close time for the EMA?, we send and mark as sent.
- - if delta between ema_open_ts and now is <= reminders, then mark and send reminders

-On record-save event, we need to evaluate if logic is true to trigger creation of EMA surveys for windows.
-- Do we need to be able to delete/clear all entries for a window (what if something changes?)

-Need to use tool for dealing with instances of forms

-SMS invitations...
+Each time a record is saved, each window configuration will be evaluated to see if it is time to
+create the window schedule.
+It is time when the window logic evaluates to true and there is phone
+number entered and the opt-out flag is not set.
+At this point, the instances are all created.

-## Cron Scheduler
+### Cron Scheduler
 The cron schedule runs every 5 minutes to determine if messages need to be sent.

 The scheduler will look through all configurations and check all instances for actions that need to be performed.
-Since the send time is the only timestamp that stored with each instance of the survey, the configurations
+Since the send time is the only timestamp that is stored with each instance of the survey, the configurations
-will be loaded and and the close window time will be calculated to see if any instance should be closed.
+will be loaded and the close window time will be calculated to see if any instance should be closed.
 Since
-this close window is calculated at each checkpoint, any changes to the close window will go to into effect
+this close window is calculated at each checkpoint, any changes to the close window setup time will go into effect
 immediately.
 For instance, suppose participants are given 15 minutes to complete the survey before the survey is closed but you decide to
-extend the survey window to 30 minutes, you can make the change to the configuration.
-The next time
+extend the survey window to 30 minutes.
+You can make the change to the configuration and the next time
-the scheduler runs, it will wait 30 minutes before closing the survey.
+the scheduler runs, it will use the 30 minutes offset before closing the survey.

+When survey times pass, a text message will be sent using Twilio.
+The body of the text can be specified
+in the config file and the link to the survey will be appended.

+The cron also checks to see if reminders are ready to be sent and if so, they will be sent also.

-## Survey Check
+### Survey Check
+When participants click on the survey link they receive in text, the timestamp of the close window
+offset will be checked to make sure that the survey is still open for the participant.
+If the close
+window offset has passed, the participant will receive a message to tell them the survey is closed.
+The status
+of the survey will also be changed to "Survey Access After Closed".
+Otherwise, the participant will be able to complete the survey.

+Once the survey has been taken, the ema_status field will be changed to 'Closed: Survey Completed'.

+### Twilio credentials
+Twilio credentials (phone number, sid, token) are required in the EM Configuration file.